i2p/i2p.www/i2p2www/spec/proposals/152-ecies-tunnels.rst

 Reply Record Unencrypted (ECIES)
 `````````````````````````````````````
-This is the proposed specification of the tunnel BuildRequestRecord for ECIES-X25519 routers.
+This is the proposed specification of the tunnel BuildReplyRecord for ECIES-X25519 routers.
 Summary of changes:

 - Add Mapping for build reply options